Travel

 • Sleep under insecticide-treated bednet

-Advice on travel restrictions, see http://www.hivtravel.org
+Advice on travel restrictions, see www.hivtravel.org or consular office of destination country

 1. Higher intestinal susceptibility due to HIV-associated GALT destruction, low CD4 count.
 More severe malaria with CD4 count < 350 cells/μL

-2. According to malaria risk at travel destination and national guidelines adherence counselling is particularly important in persons visiting friends and relatives.
+2. According to malaria risk at travel destination and national guidelines.

-See Drug-drug Interactions between Antimalarial Drugs and ARVs
+See Drug-drug Interactions between Anti-malarial Drugs and ARVs